YujieH3/anisotropy-flamingo/README.md

 # Anisotropy FLAMINGO Project
 ![Work in Progress](https://img.shields.io/badge/status-in%20progress-yellow)

+> **Warning:** This project is in active development.
+Some features may change, and full documentation will be available soon.

 The project study the anisotropy of the universe with galaxy scaling relations.
 We use the FLAMINGO simulation to create thousands of mock lightcones and see what level of cosmic anisotropy we can expect in a LCDM universe.

 The work is a continuation of observational studies from: